 Why are prostate exams important?
 Exercise is great for your health, and so is a prostate exam.
-When caught early, the survival rate for prostate cancer is close to 100 percent.
+The earlier prostate cancer is caught, the better the outcome.

 “I’m only uncomfortable if I feel both your hands on my shoulders.”

 Do prostate exams hurt?
-Comfort, or a lack thereof, isn’t really an issue during prostate exams.
+Comfort, or a lack thereof, isn’t really an issue during a DRE.
 No painkillers are used, simply because the procedure isn’t painful.

 “Now I know what it feels like to be a muppet.”

 How many fingers are used for a prostate exam?
 A muppet has a whole hand up its backside for its entire existence.
-A prostate exam, on the other hand (ha!), involves a single finger and takes just a few minutes.
+A DRE, on the other hand, involves a single finger and takes just a few minutes.

 “So Doc, which Grey Cup did you win?”

 Do you need an annual prostate exam?
 Probably not.
 This mostly depends on your age and if you’re high risk.
 You may not look forward to Prostate Cancer Awareness Month like you do the Grey Cup.
 Still, every year the September-long event does highlight a wide range of great tips for keeping your prostate and the rest of you healthy — and getting a prostate exam tops the list if you’re in a high-risk category.
 Oh, and doctors always remove their rings while performing the exams.

 “Actually Doc, I gave myself a prostate exam yesterday.
 That’s the last time I buy cheap toilet paper!”

 Should you worry about …um … poop?
 There’s no need to worry about fecal matter being part of the procedure.
 Trust us: it’s no big deal for the doctor, who deals with worse things.